-ITIL framework is formulated for planning and delivery of IT services.
+ITIL framework is formulated for the planning and delivery of IT services.
 The consumers of these services are its customers.
-Today I will discuss about the segregation that is employed with its customers.
+Today I will discuss the segregation that is employed with its customers.

 According to ITIL, there are two types of customers:

 - External Customers

 In my previous post, I explained who a customer is.
 To recap, the entity that pays for the service is your customer.
 In this context, let’s look at internal and external customers.

 Any service provider organization will have its own users who need to be taken care of.
 The users could be part of the support team or from project teams.
 As you service users within your own organization, this customer is called as an internal customer.

 The projects and teams do pay for the IT service in the form of notional charging – funds are transferred on paper and not really through bank transfers.
 It’s analogous to the left pocket paying the right.